Legorobotdude/dream-pixel-forge/README.md

 ### Kandinsky 2.2
 Russian alternative to SD with unique artistic style.

+### Pony Diffusion V6 XL
+Specialized model for creating stylized pony and anthro art with high quality outputs.
+This model uses the SDXL architecture and automatically applies quality-enhancing tags to prompts.

+**Special features:**
+- Optimal for generating My Little Pony style art, furry art, and anthro characters
+- Automatically applies quality boosting tags for better results
+- Uses CLIP skip feature for improved output quality
+- Based on SDXL, so needs 8+ GB VRAM for optimal performance

+**Recommended prompt tips:**
+- For MLP style: use "anthro pony" or "feral pony" in your prompt
+- For furry art: use "anthro [species]" in your prompt
+- You can use special source tags like "source_pony" or "source_furry" for better style control

 ## Ollama Prompt Enhancement

 DreamPixelForge supports prompt enhancement using local large language models via the Ollama project.
 This feature helps you: